-If you're going to start a sanitizing and disinfecting business, it's best if you don't show up to a job site in flip flops and a Hawaiian t-shirt.
-You'll want to invest into a more professional looking attire that's not only appropriate but will actually protect you while you're out on the job.
+If you're going to start a sanitizing and disinfecting business, it's best if you don't show up to a job site in flip-flops and a Hawaiian t-shirt.
+You'll want to invest in a more professional-looking attire that's not only appropriate but will actually protect you while you're out on the job.

 Tyvek Suit: An absolute must-have.
 Tyvek protective suits provide the first line of defense against germs and other extreme situations involving biohazard protection, chemical protection, radioactive and environmental protection, etc.

 The suit is made up of high-density polythene fibers that offer high levels of resistance to wear and tear.
 The suit is still light and choosing a suit with a hood adds an extra layer of protection above the neck.